PDAL/PDAL/doc/pipeline.rst

 When using :ref:`pdal translate<translate_command>` or
 :ref:`pdal pipeline<pipeline_command>`
 PDAL uses stream mode if possible.
-If stream mode can't use used the applications fall back to standard mode processing.
+If stream mode can't be used the applications fall back to standard mode processing.
 Users can explicitly choose to use standard mode by using the ``--nostream`` option.